 - What is the average amount raised by all teams?

-- Do friends and family teams or corporate teams raise more?
+- Do corporate teams or family-and-friends teams tend to raise more?

-- What is your retention rate for team captains and team members?
+- What is your retention rate for team captains and members?

 7. Conversion Rate

-Whatever data you dissect, the important thing is to take the time needed to do it effectively.
-If it is measured and examined strategically, the data can help you identify your strongest path forward and give you much to celebrate!
+Whatever data you analyze, the important thing is to take the time needed to review it carefully.
+If you measure and examine fundraising data strategically, it can help you identify your strongest path forward.